benmandrew/RusAlpha/README.md

     python3 main.py

-For each letter shown, type it exactly and press enter.
+For each letter shown, type the upper- or lower-case character exactly and press enter.

 ### Command-Line Arguments
 Randomise the order that letters are shown: